coders-school/stl/module4/03_associative_containers.en.md

 ## Hash function

-It is a function that will generate an index in the array from any object.
+It is a function that will generate an index for the array from any object.
 Its most important feature is that it must always generate the same index for the same input data.
 Another important feature is generating the index in such a way that it can be repeated for only one combination, e.g.

 ```C++
 size_t hash(const std::string& str) { return str.size(); }